BattlesnakeOfficial/starter-snake-python/README.md

 ### Early Development Goals

+Here are some simple goals to help you develop your Battlesnake early on.
+Completing these will make your Battlesnake competitive against other Battlesnakes in multi-player games.

 - [ ] Avoid colliding with yourself
 - [ ] Avoid colliding with walls
 - [ ] Try to move towards food
 - [ ] Avoid colliding with other snakes

-Once you have completed those steps, you'll be ready to compete live against other Battlesnakes, and start implementing more complex strategies to surive.
+Once you have completed these steps you'll be ready to compete live against other Battlesnakes and start exploring and implementing more complex strategies.

 ### Helpful Tips

 * Keeping your Repl open in a second window while games are running is helpful for watching server activity and debugging any problems with your Battlesnake.

-* You can use the Python [print function](https://docs.python.org/3.7/library/functions.html#print) to output information to your server logs.
+* You can use the Python [print function](https://docs.python.org/3.8/library/functions.html#print) to output information to your server logs.
 This is very useful for debugging logic in your code during Battlesnake games.

 * Review the [Battlesnake API Docs](https://docs.battlesnake.com/references/api) to learn what information is provided with each command.